polyfy/polylith/readme.md

 Polylith encourages a test-centric approach when working with code.
-New brick tests are easy to write, and mocking can be avoided by the fact that each brick has access to all components in the environments they live and are executed from.
+New brick tests are easy to write, and mocking can be avoided by the fact that each brick has access to all components in the environments they live in.

-With that said, let's continue with our example.
+Let's go back to our example.

 Nothing is marked to be tested at the moment, but if we change the `core` namespace in the `user` component by adding an extra `!`, that should do the trick: